-- Older EBS applications that are not within the latest version and require improvements in their IT functioning and limited change to end user experience.
+- Older EBS applications that are not within the latest version and require improvements in their IT functioning and limited change to the end-user experience.

-- Organizations willing to automate certain tasks within their EBS applications that are essentials to operations but not the business priorities.
+- Organizations are willing to automate certain tasks within their EBS applications that are essentials to operations but not business priorities.

 - Organizations looking to leverage more cloud benefits other than just moving the EBS application to the cloud.